kapooky/Tariq-sBlog/about.md

 excerpt: Hello world
 comments: false
 ---

- *Some people netflix and chill, others play video games, some like to read.
-And then there are people like me who enjoy writing about cutting edge technology as a way to chill out.*

 Short version:

 I'm just a random univeristy dropout who occasionly blogs..

 Long version:

-I started my programming journey back in 2015 as a freshman in Computer Science.
+The year was 2015 when I started my programming journey  as a freshman in Computer Science.
 I absolutely hated it.
 I vowed that I would never become a programmer.
 Luckily, that didn't last long as I slowly developed an interest in the craft outside of school hours.

  However, I was still struggling with the vast majority of my computer science courses, namely because I perceived them to be boring, and sometimes not applicable to the real world.
 Inversely, The few courses that I did enjoy were the ones in which I was very successful at, namely OOP and Operating systems ( I wish I could also include Databases, but the Prof was terrible and I was too distracted with videogames to really dive deep into this fascinating subject).